PerfectlySoft/PerfectDocs/guide/CouchDB.md

 The stored document can be supplied as a JSON encoded string, or as a [String: Any] type.

-Returns a tuple of CouchDBResponse and the returned JSON as [String:Any]
+This returns a tuple of CouchDBResponse and the returned JSON as [String:Any].

 ``` swift
 let data = ["one":"ONE","two":"TWO"]